soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 ### 3. Apply Viola Jones Method:
 The algorithm has 4 stages:
--	Haar Features: The eye region is darker than the upper- cheeks.
+-	Haar Features: The eye region is darker than the upper-cheeks.
 The nose bridge is brighter than the eyes.
 -	Creating an Integral Image
 -	Adaboost Training
 -	Cascading Classifier: On average only 0.01% of all sub-windows (faces) are positive.
 Equal computation time is spent on all sub-windows.